This blog may contain affiliate links. Read our disclosure policy for more info.

 - Serves Food: Yes.
 The pizza here is delicious!

-- Come here for: View of the water
+- Come here for: Views of the water

-Kelowna Beer Institute, formerly known as Tree Brewing Institute, has recently rebranded but still holds its original location in the grassroots spot down by the water.
+Kelowna Beer Institute, formerly known as Tree Brewing Institute, has rebranded in the last few years but still holds its original location in the grassroots spot down by the water.
 Known for its tank-to-tap lineup of experimental beer that is on constant rotation, expect to be surprised.

 4. Kelowna Brewing Company

 - Serves Food: Yes.
 Burgers, nachos, and other pub-style food.

 - Come here for: Relaxed patio views of Kelowna

 Kelowna Brewing Company is a welcomed break from the busy downtown North End and a great place to relax and enjoy the patio views of Kelowna.
 This is one of the only breweries in Kelowna with a scenic location, away from the hustle and bustle of the city.

 Kelowna Brewing Company is known for their staple Two Five Oh Common (5.1% abv) – this California Commons style lager ferments at a higher temperature to offer a more complex flavor and is equally great by itself or paired with food.

 Enjoy your beer with the local favorite KBC Burger or one of the wide selection of burgers, nachos, and other meals from between $15 – $25 CAD.